Milan

 • Rubacuori restaurant: Lombard cuisine under Art nouveau glass roof

-• Located Corso Concordia, 8 minutes on foot from the Quadrilatère de la mode
+• Located on Corso Concordia, 8 minutes’ walk from the Quadrilatère de la mode

 • 1910 Art nouveau building, period frescoes restored, Tiffany stained glass